tjhickey724/reactnative/notes/context.md

 # Context

 To share data between components we can use the useContext hook.
-First include the following file, ValueContext.ja in your components:
+First include the following file, ValueContext.js in your components:

 ``` javascript
 import React, { useState, useContext, createContext } from "react";